Plain Language Writing and Editing

 Organizations can contract to work with Helen at an hourly rate, project fee, or yearly retainer.
 Contact Helen to discuss ways she can help clearly communicate your health messages.
 You can reach her by email at Helen@healthliteracy.com or call 508-653-1199.

 Plain language is more than just using short words.
 It includes setting a tone, organizing concepts, and using layout, graphics, and formats to help readers understand.
-While Helen has worked on a wide range of documents for many clients, here are 3 of her projects that are available to the public:
+While Helen has worked on a wide range of documents for many clients, here are some of her projects that are available to the public:

 Eating Hints: Before, During, and After Cancer Treatment, published by the National Cancer Institute and National Institute of Health.
 Winner of a Gold Plain Language Award from the National Institute for Health, 2010.